Butler Pennsylvania 15

 and the bridge across.

-Twenty merciless runs
+Twenty merciless runs they'd make

-And whatever still stood
+and whatever still stood

 would be ground

-in drafts of fire—.
+in drafts of fire—

 Dresden

-burnt into memory murmuring:
+burnt into memory

 Try to imagine.